Introduction

 4.5 In Connection with Business Transactions

 If Deconflict is involved in a merger, acquisition, asset sale, bankruptcy, or other business transaction, your personal information may be transferred or disclosed as part of that transaction.
-In such cases, we will notify you via email and the acquiring entity will be bound by this Privacy Policy or will provide you with notice and choice regarding any changes.
+In such cases:

 4.6 With Your Consent